emagiz/emdocs/mds/microlearning/microlearning-datapipeline-mendix-to-aws-redshift.md

 ## 4. Assignment

 The assignment is complex this time and comes with a lot of requirements as this talks about a complete integration.
-So only procede with this assignment if you have access to Mendix and AWS Redshift on top of eMagiz.
+So only proceed with this assignment if you have access to Mendix and AWS Redshift in addition to eMagiz.

 If so, the assignment is to succesfully refresh a AWS materialized view that answers the question What were the total sales per event?